 The following procedure from Dr. Dunbar is exacting, but if you follow it, the puppy will most likely never potty inside and will most likely never chew on anything it’s not supposed to.
-As a result, the puppy will be potty-trained quickly (because they’ve only done the right thing every time).
+Note that Dr. Dunbar is also famous for his method of socializing a puppy.
+As a result of using this method, the puppy will be potty-trained quickly (because they’ve only done the right thing every time).

 - Summary: If you keep the dog either tethered to you, or crated, or in the playpen (when you’re out of the house), and then take him out hourly, he’ll quickly learn to go potty outdoors.